 Walking along the ridge, I turned back when we reached the top.
 The sun struck at the far corner, catching the facets it always had.
 Ada and I looked out at the valley somberly for a long while before we glanced at each other.
 She nodded and I nodded back, and we started down the path home.

-Our father sat hunched in the shop chair, looking over the landscape Ada had been working on when we left, his back to us.
+Dad sat hunched in the shop chair, looking over the landscape Ada had been working on when we left, his back to us.
 His head raised up, and he jerked around.
 Took a long breath in.
-Tears streaming.
+Tears streaming on his quivering jaw.

 We acclimated to normal life easier than you’d think.
 I felt so much older, happier, like every burden was drained away.
 Ada and I talked about it for hours where we could.
 As time went on, the memory never faded, but life rose to meet it.
 As I said, I have to fight the urge to go back down to the quarry.
 I know that it is dead to that place now.
 That we are sealed here in life until we pass on.